rovast/awesome-stars/README.md

 *   [github/release-radar](https://github.com/github/release-radar) - Repo for submission of projects to consider for the GitHub Release Radar 📡
 *   [xx025/carrot](https://github.com/xx025/carrot) - Free ChatGPT Site List 这儿为你准备了众多免费好用的ChatGPT镜像站点
 *   [waydabber/BetterDisplay](https://github.com/waydabber/BetterDisplay) - Unlock your displays on your Mac!
 Smooth scaling, HiDPI unlock, XDR/HDR extra brightness upscale, DDC, brightness and dimming, virtual screens, PIP and lots more!
-*   [openai/openai-cookbook](https://github.com/openai/openai-cookbook) - Examples and guides for using the OpenAI API
 *   [nostr-protocol/nostr](https://github.com/nostr-protocol/nostr) - a truly censorship-resistant alternative to Twitter that has a chance of working
 *   [filecoin-project/community](https://github.com/filecoin-project/community) - Filecoin community and ecosystem channels, discussion forums, and more
 *   [smartcontractkit/full-blockchain-solidity-course-js](https://github.com/smartcontractkit/full-blockchain-solidity-course-js) - Learn Blockchain, Solidity, and Full Stack Web3 Development with Javascript